A Spicy Perspective

 Close view of bowl of Maafe topped with chopped nuts and cilantro

-West African Creamy Peanut Butter Soup
+West African Peanut Butter Soup

 Really, what isn’t better with peanut butter?!
 This wonder legume adds an amazing earthy-ish taste and luscious texture to practically any dish, from sweet to savory.
 Including soups!

 Start to finish this recipe only requires about 30 minutes to make.
 So it’s terrific for a quick but hearty dinner any night of the week!
-Serve the West African-inspired soup as-is for a low carb option, or enjoy over rice, like an African curry.
+Serve the West African-inspired soup as-is for a low-carb option, or enjoy over rice, like an African curry.
 Either way, everyone will be coming back for another bowl of this decadent and delightful soup!

 Top view two bowls of African peanut soup with scoop of rice.